ardydedase/devops/aws/codestar/README.md

 1. Click the Application Endpoint when it is ready and you should be able to see the JSON response of your Flask API.

 1. Update your `helloworld/application.py` file to change your application's output using GitHub's web interface.
 Observe the deployment pipeline and refresh your Application Endpoint.
+You can change the following line under the `get()` method:

+    ```
+    return Response(json.dumps({'Output': 'Hello World from Codestar'}), mimetype='application/json', status=200)
+    ```